 Join Us for the 9th Annual Day of Percussion, November 19th, 2017!
+The day will include clinics and performances by clinicians including Scott Johnson, Heidi Joubert, and Andrew Porter.
 Stay tuned for details.

 Take a look at our past clinicians for our Annual Day of Percussion!

 Every year, Spirit Winter Percussion presents our annual “Day of Percussion” featuring world-class clinicians.

 Admission is FREE and open to all ages and skill levels.

 Performances and hands-on clinics are offered in all aspects of percussion including marching percussion, world percussion, drum set, solo performances, orchestral percussion and contemporary percussion.
 All ages are welcome to attend.
 This event is an incredible opportunity, especially for young people, to experience quality music, be inspired by world-class musicians, and to gain hands-on experience with other young people from New England.

 Free lunch, snacks, and sponsor giveaways are also provided.

 Aaron Jackson, Drum Set, Zildjian Company, Norwell, MAAaron Jackson is the Manager of Education at the Zildjian Company.
 A native of Philadelphia, PA, Aaron began playing drumset at an early age.
 Exposed to the jazz scene in Philadelphia, Aaron found his style in big band playing, which led him to multiple big band tours throughout Europe at the age of 17 and 18.
 Interested in concert percussion, he went on to study at Ithaca College with Gordon Stout from 1996-2000.
 After Ithaca College he toured the world with multiple projects including the fusion/R&B band, Nozmo King, in which he co-produced 2 records.
 Aaron currently remains active as a drumset player and cymbal clinician, performing at many venues and universities throughout the US.